Chart Color Schemes

 Forest Hill is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Forest Hill's dwelling structures, as per the latest Census, were 89.9% houses and 10.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Forest Hill stood at 18.1%, with mortgaged dwellings at 46.0% and rented ones at 35.9%.
-The median monthly mortgage repayment was $1,300, below Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Forest Hill was $310, compared to Non-Metro NSW's $330.
-Nationally, Forest Hill's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.
+Forest Hill's dwelling structure, as per the latest Census, consisted of 89.9% houses and 10.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Forest Hill had a home ownership level of 18.1%, with the remaining dwellings being mortgaged (46.0%) or rented (35.9%).
+The median monthly mortgage repayment in Forest Hill was $1,300, lower than Regional NSW's average of $1,733.
+The median weekly rent figure in Forest Hill was recorded at $310, compared to Regional NSW's $330.
+Nationally, Forest Hill's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing